smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 HMI should send `ReadyForWifiConnection` to mobile if the WiFi connection is required but OEM prefers to use mobile device's Wifi.

-Mobile should send `JoinMobileNetwork` to vehicle right after receiving `ReadyForWifiConnection`
+Mobile should send `JoinMobileNetwork` to vehicle right after receiving `ReadyForWifiConnection`.

 SDL Core will not filter `JoinMobileNetwork` if HMI didn't send `ReadyForWifiConnection` before.